prnthp/negshell/docs/test-specimens.md

 {:toc}

 ## Design
-To characterize how negshell and structural cores change the stiffness of silicone rubber, we used ⌀16 mm x 11 mm hollow cylinder cores that are casted in mold, creating a cylindrical specimen ⌀20 mm x 15 mm in size.
+To characterize how negshell and structural cores change the stiffness of silicone rubber, we used ⌀16 mm x 11 mm hollow cylinder cores that are casted in a mold, creating a cylindrical specimens ⌀20 mm x 15 mm in size.
 <model-viewer src="files/visuals/PerfBoth.glb"
     alt="Negshell Core"
     shadow-intensity="1"